 - Missori P, Domenicucci M, Sassun TE, et al. Alterations in the intracranial venous sinuses in spontaneous nontraumatic chronic subdural hematomas.
 J Clin Neurosci.
 2013;20(3):389–393.

-Joel Kaye, MD is a faculty member at Rutgers-Robert Wood Johnson Medical School in New Brunswick, NJ.
+Joel Kaye, BS, MS4 is a medical student at Rutgers─Robert Wood Johnson Medical School.
 Dana Tarina, MD practices in the Department of Medicine at Jersey Shore University Medical Center in Neptune City, NJ.
 The authors have no relevant financial relationships with commercial interests.